 +CHALLENGE 5: Scaling the grid

-Can you modify the definition to add one additional Number Slider component which controls the spacing between circles in the grid, and thus scales the whole grid up and down?
+component which controls the spacing between circles in the grid, and thus scales the whole grid up and down?HINT: We already have a

-HINT: We already have a Number Slider connected to both Series components controlling the number of points to generate in both grid directions.
-Is there another input you can use that would give you control over the spacing between points and thus the size of the whole grid?
+components controlling the number of points to generate in both grid directions.
+Is there another input you can use that would give you control over the spacing between points and thus the size of the whole grid?Bonus: Instead of controlling the spacing between points, could you create a parameter to control the overall grid dimensions directly, and then calculate the resulting spacing?

 In this guide we reviewed the basic data types supported by Python and how we can work with them using variables.
-If you'd like to continue learning core Python skills you can continue to the next guide which will introduce the flow control structures Conditionals and Loops.
+If you'd like to continue learning core Python skills you can continue to the next guide which will introduce the flow control structures conditionals and loops.